Easy Roasted Asparagus

 - salt and fresh ground black pepper to taste

-- Put asparagus in large Ziploc bag, pour in olive oil, vinegar, and season with salt and pepper.
-Manipulate bag until asparagus is well coated with oil/vinegar mixture, then pour into ceramic or glass baking dish.
+- Put asparagus in large Ziploc bag or plastic container with snap-tight lid, pour in olive oil, vinegar, and season with salt and pepper.

 - You might want to serve this with a few drops of that very expensive balsamic vinegar you’ve been saving drizzled over just before serving.